joaohenggeler/web-cache-exporter/README.md

 Build.bat /D EXPORT_EMPTY_FILES
 ```

 In order to target Windows 98 and ME, this program is compiled using Visual Studio 2005.
-It's possible to use Visual Studio 2015 or later by doing the following:
+It's possible to skip building `WCE9x32.exe` and use Visual Studio 2015 or later by doing the following:

 * Setting `VCVARSALL_PATH` to the path of the `vcvarsall.bat` batch file that is installed with Visual Studio.
 * Setting `WIN9X_BUILD` to `No`.